JaredMcCarthy/JaredMcCarthy/README.md

 </div>

 ## 🛠️ Current Project
 🚧 **Personal Portfolio Website** – Currently building my own developer portfolio **from scratch without AI assistance**, to showcase my projects, skills, and experience.
-This is a self-driven initiative to improve my front-end skills and presence as a developer.
+This is a self-driven initiative to improve my front-end skills and establish my professional presence as a developer.

 ## 📚 About Me
 🎓 **Second-year Computer Engineering student** at **Universidad José Cecilio del Valle (Honduras)**